athomasoriginal/vim-alabaster/README.md

 - The cursor colour is controlled in iterm2 settings

 ## Project Layout

 - `generate` + `lib/`
   - ruby code to dynamically generate a `.vim` syntax highlighting file.
 See [vim-felipic] for the original source.

+## Markdown Syntax Highlighting

+- Notice that `inline`, **emphasis** and _italics_ etc are the `green_gray`
+  - Tonsky's (sublime as the example) doesn't actually highlight the words themselves, but rather the wrapping characters.
+I switched to the words themselves because I like them to standout as I often refer back to these words to be sure they are indeed things that deserve "special".

 [Install]: #install
 [Build Colors]: #build-colors